ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 >Connect your LNtxBot account

-LNtxBot is using LNDhub interface for accounts.
+LNtxBot is using LNDhub interface for accounts and is a custodial service bot for Telegram.
+[See more details here](https://darthcoin.substack.com/p/lntxbot-users-guide).

 Keep in mind that lndhub interfaces will not provide any on-chain bitcoin address, only Lightning use.